sauravgyawali88/Gymtonic-App/README.md

 **Related Test Types:** Security Testing (valid/invalid token handling) and Performance Testing (efficiency under varying loads).

+# Check-In Meeting 2: Fitness Tracker App Testing

+**Overview:**

+The second check-in meeting is a significant checkpoint for our Capstone Project.
+We will be showing the progress made from Check-In 1, the tests we have started working on, the problems we have faced, and plan the remaining tasks in this meeting.
+This meeting helps make sure that we are on track to finish the project successfully.

+**Objectives:**

+-Present the work we have done so far.
+-Demonstrate the tests we have started to implement.
+-Share Testing Implementations:
+-Show the types of tests we have applied for and the results we have gotten so far.
+-Discuss Challenges and Solutions:
+-Talk about any issues we have run into and how we solved them.
+-Plan Remaining Tasks:
+-List the tasks that are left to do before the final submission.
+-Assign tasks to team members to keep the ball rolling.
+-Ensure Alignment with Course Outcomes:
+-Make sure our work aligns with the outcomes of this course.

+**Steps to Complete:**

+1. Coduct Group Meeting and Update Plan:

+Progress Presentation:

+Each member of the team will share the progress they've made since the first check-in.
+Here’s what we’ve done so far:

+**Saurav:**
+Added unit tests for calorie calculation based on step count.
+Added tests to sync data with external fitness APIs such as Google Fit and Apple Health.
+Fixed some bugs in calorie calculation integration.

+**Manpreet:**
+Worked on security tests,
+including testing the OAuth login process and data encryption.
+Fixed issues with token refresh mechanisms and the encryption protocol.

+**Abijith:**
+Created automated UI tests to check the update of step count display and graph.
+Integrated the app with external APIs and verified the data sync.
+Some UI update issues during automation.

+**Challenges and Solutions:**

+Challenges faced by Saurav:

+Problem: This would be quite tricky to perform this task: the integration with external API for calories calculation, given data in different formats.

+Solution: Accordingly, API Integration was adapted to map out matching Data fields.

+Abhijeeth's challenges:

+Problem: The automatic tests didn't trigger UI update events, or graph refreshing.

+Solution: Refactored Test script which may handle all dynamic UI objects updating the real data.

+ Manpreet’s Challenges:

+Problem: Sometimes, the OAuth token expired and wasn't refreshed properly.

+Solution: Token refresh mechanism fixed and further worked with mock data for testing various scenarios.

+**Plan Remaining Tasks:**

+Tasks Left to Complete:

+Performance Testing: Perform load and stress tests to ensure that the app works under intense use.

+Security Testing: Finish up testing for SQL injection, XSS, and CSRF vulnerabilities.

+Documentation: Update the README.md with progress and in-depth information about tests conducted.

+Assigning Tasks:
+Saurav: Continue with unit test finalization and testing API integrations.
+Abijith: Complete UI testing and ensure that the graphs are updated properly with API data.
+Manpreet: Complete all security and performance tests.

+**Meeting Minutes:**

+Action Items:

+Saurav: Complete the unit tests for calories and API syncing.

+Abijith: Wrap up UI testing and finalize API integration for graph updates.

+Manpreet: Finish security tests and performance checks.
+Update README.md with details of our progress and tests.

+**Meeting 2 Minutes:**

+We will update our README.md file with everything discussed in the meeting:

+Progress Made: Summary of the work completed since the first check-in, including the tests we've done.

+Decisions Made: What challenges we faced and how we solved them.

+Action Items: Tasks assigned to team members and their status.

+**Progress Updates:**

+Tasks Completed:
+Unit Tests: We have written unit test cases for calorie calculations, and data synchronization with Fitness API.
+UI Tests: Automated tests for Step count display and Graph updates.

+Security Tests: We have tested the authorization of OAuth login and encryption of the data.

+Performance Tests: Testing started for initial load and to deal with stress.

+**Tests Implemented:**

+Unit Testing: We checked that calorie should be correctly calculated from the Step count.

+UI Testing: We tested the proper display of step count and graph updates in the app.

+Security Testing: We ensured that OAuth login works and that data encryption is secure.

+**Details of Tests Implemented:**

+Testing Types and Techniques Applied:

+Unit testing: For example, calculation of calories and synchronization with external API data.

+UI Testing: How to assure that step count and its representation is displayed properly and updated according to the graph.

+Security testing will look over OAuth login flow, Data encryption, and token management.

+Code Snippets:

+**Challenges Faced and Solutions Applied:**

+OAuth Flow: The flow would not work properly, failing to handle the token in some cases.
+Solution: We fixed the refresh mechanism so that tokens do not get expired unexpectedly.

+UI Automation: Due to the dynamic nature of the app, UI tests were tricky-like live updates to graphs.
+Solution: We made sure the test scripts could handle live data updates and sync correctly with the UI.

+API Integration: The problem of syncing data from the external APIs was noticed.
+Solution: We mapped app data with API data so that consistency can be maintained.

+**GitHub Commits:**

+Saurav: Committed the unit tests for calorie calculation and syncing.

+Abijith: Committed the UI test code for step count and graph updates.

+Manpreet: Committed updates for OAuth testing and encryption checks.

+**Update Azure DevOps Boards:**

+Update Tasks:

+Move completed tasks to "Done".

+Update ongoing tasks with the latest progress.

+Add any new tasks for remaining work.

 ### References
 Some of the idea for testing were generated using ChatGPT, an AI language model developed by OpenAI. https://chatgpt.com/